 I dreamed of working for Origin Systems, a game company located nearby, so in college I majored in Computer Science, and then I called up Origin and asked them if they offered summer internships.
 They didn’t, so I asked what skills they were looking for in their new hires.
 They said they wanted Windows experience.

 I figured, what better place to get Windows experience than Microsoft?
 So I flew to Seattle for an internship with Microsoft’s electronic publishing department… and I essentially never left Seattle.
 I transferred to the University of Washington to finish my degree, and continued working for Microsoft until my kids were born and I left to take care of them.

 I had been writing as a hobby all this time–stories, journals, essays–and with more time available, I started writing full-length novels.
 I wrote a couple of fantasy novels.
 Then I discovered romance and fell in love with the genre.
 I wrote Assassin’s Gambit, a fantasy romance novel.
 It won the 2010 Emerald City Opener and was named a 2011 Golden Heart® Finalist.
-I am thrilled to be represented by Alexandra Machinist of Janklow & Nesbit.
+It sold to Penguin in a 3-book contract.
+One of those novels, Spy’s Honor, won the 2014 PRISM award.
+I’ve also self-published another series opener, The Fire Seer, which is fantasy/romance/mystery.
+It won the 2012 Daphne du Maurier award under its original title of “Flood and Fire.”

-I have several works in progress, including several novels and novellas in the Hearts and Thrones series.
-I also have a fantasy/romance/mystery novel, nearly finished but not quite, entitled Flood and Fire, which won the 2012 Daphne du Maurier award.
 I’m heavily involved with my kids and their activities, and I’m an animal lover who spent years riding and showing horses, and training dogs.
 These days, I have a disabled Golden Retriever, and I run a pedigree and genetic information site for dog breeders.
-I also keep two rosy boas.
-I ride dressage horses but do not own one (wish I did!).
+I also have two rosy boas and an Andalusian horse.